Licensed Clinical Psychologist

 23 Lucknow Street, St. James, Port of Spain, Trinidad, WI

 For urgent matters or a life threatening emergency outside office hours, please contact the local emergency services.
+Please scroll down for a list of resources.

 * All inquiries are treated with strict confidentiality in accordance with legal and professional ethical guidelines.